 - visibility: hidden: It hides the element but still takes up space in the layout.

 - Display: none: It eliminates the element.
-It does not consume any space. the HTML for it is in the source code but no space.
+It does not consume any space. the HTML for it is in the source code but has no space.

 Q5.
 What is white space?
 How does it affect the content on the web?

 White space is any area left purposely blank.
 It doesn’t need to be white.
-In web design, white space is used to separate elements or group them or to draw attention to a particular element or to an emphasis on the content layout.
+In web design, white space is used to separate elements or group them or to draw attention to a particular element or to emphasize on the content layout.

 Part 2 – Web Design Interview Questions (Advanced)

 Let us now have a look at the advanced Web Design Interview Questions and Answers.

 Q6.
 Define the principles of “gestalt”?

 Gestalt principles are from a theory of visual perception.
 Some of these principles applied in web design are:

 - Similarity – the human brain perceives elements with comparable features related to each other, which means these elements are connected or grouped.

 - Proximity – elements placed close among themselves are considered grouped or related to each other or a part of a whole.

 - Closure – The closure principle makes an element more fascinating to look at.
 This makes the design more enjoyable;

 - Figure- The ground relation tends to mentally separate facts based on color, shape, and experience.

 - Common fate – elements moving synchronously and are often conceived as grouped

 - Continuity – Our brain’s ability to see connections among things and follow a path or different path based on similarities between them.

 Q7.
 How to combine fonts?
-Which types of font combination work nicely?
+Which types of font combinations work nicely?
 How many different types of fonts are OK to use on a website?

 Some fonts work together nicely and look pretty on the same page.
 To combine two fonts properly, the similarities and differences between them should be looked at carefully.